Red panda: Behaviour and ecology

 The red panda is difficult to observe in the wild, and most studies on its behaviour have taken place in captivity.
-The red panda appears to be both nocturnal and crepuscular, sleeping in between periods of activity at night.
+The red panda appears to be both nocturnal and crepuscular, sleeping intermittently at night.
 It typically rests or sleeps in trees or other elevated spaces, stretched out prone on a branch with legs dangling when it is hot, and curled up with its hindlimb over the face when it is cold.
 It is adapted for climbing and descends to the ground head-first with the hindfeet holding on to the middle of the tree trunk.
 It moves quickly on the ground by trotting or bounding.

 Social spacing

 Adult pandas are generally solitary and territorial.
 Individuals mark their home range or territorial boundaries with urine, faeces and secretions from the anal and surrounding glands.
 Scent-marking is usually done on the ground, with males marking more often and for longer periods.
 In China's Wolong National Nature Reserve, the home range of a radio-collared female was 0.94 km2, while that of a male was 1.11 km2.
 A one-year-long monitoring study of ten red pandas in eastern Nepal showed that the four males had median home ranges of 1.73 km2 and the six females of 0.94 km2 within a forest cover of at least 19.2 ha.
 The females travelled 419–841 m per day and the males 660–1473 m.
 In the mating season from January to March, adults travelled a mean of 795 m and subadults a mean of 861 m.
 They all had larger home ranges in areas with low forest cover and reduced their activity in areas that were disturbed by people, livestock and dogs.